Thank You, Nurses

 - Britnie Laubenstein, Grateful Daughter

-Thank you, nurses, for giving a shoulder to lean on.
+Thank you, nurses, for giving us a shoulder to lean on.

 Very literally, carrying heavy loads is part of a nurse's day-to-day routine.
-When we are unable to lift our sick selves up, you help us shuffle to the bathroom or into a wheelchair.
-In fact, you do too much heavy lifting, with the National Institute for Occupational Safety and Health reporting there are 75 lifting-related injuries for every 10,000 hospital workers, and even greater numbers for nurses who work in nursing homes.
+When we are unable to lift ourselves up, you help us shuffle to the bathroom or into a wheelchair.
+You often do too much heavy lifting and expose yourself to potential hazards every day.

 But in a metaphorical sense, you also provide a shoulder to lean on—sometimes cry on—and an ear to listen, lifting our spirits as well as our bodies.
-Truly, in no other profession would changing a catheter, cleaning a gunshot wound, wiping a tear, exchanging a joke, brewing a hot tea, and holding the hand of a stranger be considered “all in a day’s work.”
-For that, too, we say: thank you, nurses.
+Truly, no other profession would change a catheter, wipe a tear, exchange a joke, brew a hot tea and hold a stranger’s hand all in a day’s work.

 Thank you, nurses, for saving our lives.

 Every day, outside of your working shift, you think about the health and well-being of the people around you.
 We appreciate the advice and care you give us.
-We’re in awe of what you do—you truly are superheroes.
+We’re in awe of what you do.

 Thank you, nurses, for inspiring the next generation.